TARGENE/targene-pipeline/paper/paper.md

 ## Databases

 TarGene works with standard formats, plink `.bed` and `.bgen` formats for genotypes, `.csv` or `.arrow` format for human traits.
 Furthermore, TarGene has direct support for two large scale biomedical databases, the UK Biobank [@bycroft2018uk] and the All of Us cohort [@all2019all].
 The example considers the UK Biobank for which genotypes and traits are provided via `BED_FILES` and `TRAITS_DATASET` respectively.
-Because the UK-Biobank has a non-standard format, the `UKB_CONFIG` provides traits definition rules.
+Because the UK Biobank has a non-standard format, the `UKB_CONFIG` provides traits definition rules.
 The following is an illustration for BMI, but the default is to consider all 766 traits as defined by the geneAtlas [@canela2018atlas].

 ```
 traits: